Brand Personality on Social Media

 Share behind the scenes content

-Behind the scenes content comes in handy when you are operating on a limited budget, or you have little time to produce content.
+Behind the scenes, content comes in handy when you are operating on a limited budget, or you have little time to produce content.
 It wins the hearts of many customers and prospects.

 This content gives your followers a first-hand and unique experience of what your business is doing behind closed doors.
 It also gives them a peek into your daily operations, and by showing the faces in your business, it personalizes your brand.

-With just a smart-phone, you can generate value-driven behind the scenes content that grows deep connections and builds trust.
+With just a smartphone, you can generate value-driven behind-the-scenes content that grows deep connections and builds trust.
 With excellent timing, this content can bring in lots of conversions.
 Why don’t you try tactics like releasing content about your team testing a product before its launch?
 Sneak peeks like this will instill a sense of excitement in your audience and can create hype about new releases or upcoming events.

 According to a study by Sprout Social, most consumers prefer honest (86%), friendly (83%), helpful (78%) and funny (72%) brand personalities.
 Ensure that every bit of information you share is valuable and useful to your target audience.

 Audiences are likely to be loyal to your brand if they perceive you as an authority in the industry.
 To showcase your expertise, offer helpful tips and advice or hold Q&A sessions on various platforms and give clear, useful answers to every question.
-In doing so, you not only display your knowledge but you also build a stronger reputation.
+In doing so, you not only display your knowledge but also build a stronger reputation.

 Your followers are also likely to respond well to exclusive sales and discount codes promoted for social media followers only.
-This trick will not only inspire more followers and engagement, but these customers will feel a stronger sense of value resulting from being ‘in-the-know’.
+This trick will not only inspire more followers and engagement, but these customers will feel a stronger sense of value resulting from being ‘in the know’.

 Make your Bios and ‘About Us’ pages more informative